timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2020-12-02:

-- Playing with physics, attempting to add friction and a test for it to deal energy over time.
+- Cutting up video about how to structure a project (directory)
+- Adding extra stuff to that same video.
+- Finishing script for using a template project.

 **Purpose**

-Continue building stones required for the racing simulator.
+Get these two videos wrapped up before moving day.

-NEW RECORD: Day 188 in a row
+NEW RECORD: Day 189 in a row